Walz and Vance go in depth on policy while attacking each other’s running mates in VP debate - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-NEW YORK (AP) — Tim Walz and JD Vance on Tuesday went after each other’s running mates in a vice presidential debate that opened with a discussion of burgeoning domestic and international troubles — a hurricane that ravaged much of the southeast U.S. and growing fears of a regional Middle East war.
+NEW YORK (AP) — In a debate that evoked a calmer era in American politics, Tim Walz and JD Vance on Tuesday went after each other’s running mates and sought to shore up their campaigns’ vulnerabilities at a time of renewed fears of a regional war in the Middle East and sadness over devastation from Hurricane Helene.

-Both Walz, the Democratic governor of Minnesota, and Vance, a Republican senator from Ohio, focused many of their largely cordial attack lines on the top of the ticket, as is traditional for VP debates.
+Walz, the Democratic governor of Minnesota, and Vance, a Republican senator from Ohio, focused many of their criticisms on the top of the ticket, as is traditional for vice presidential debates.
 They each pointed to the crises of the day as reasons for voters to choose Vice President Kamala Harris or former President Donald Trump.

 In one raw moment when Walz said his teenage son had witnessed a shooting at a community center, Vance expressed empathy.